Candace Charles

 Candace Charles (born 1990) is a Guyanese model and beauty pageant titleholder who has been representative for the country in various pageants including Miss World 2007 held in China, and Miss Europe & World Junior pageant in Czech Republic from September 20 to October 5, 2008.

-Candace received a bachelor's degree in Food and Beverage Management from Kendall College in Chicago, US, in 2015.
+Candace received a bachelor's degree in Food and Beverage Management from Kendall College in Chicago, in 2015.

 Candace currently owns Night Cap, a cafe and restaurant in Georgetown, Guyana.